sudheerj/angular-interview-questions/README.md

     | Dependency injection tokens are always strings  | Tokens can have different types.
 They are often classes and sometimes can be strings. |
     | There is exactly one injector even though it is a multi-module applications | There is a tree hierarchy of injectors, with a root injector and an additional injector for each component. |
  111. ### What is Angular Ivy?
       Angular Ivy is a new rendering engine for Angular.
 You can choose to opt in a preview version of Ivy from Angular version 8.
       1. You can enable ivy in a new project by using the --enable-ivy flag with the ng new command

-     ```javascript
+      ```bash
       ng new ivy-demo-app --enable-ivy
       ```
       2. You can add it to an existing project by adding `enableIvy` option in the `angularCompilerOptions` in your project's `tsconfig.app.json`.

       ```javascript
       {
         "compilerOptions": { ... },
         "angularCompilerOptions": {
           "enableIvy": true
         }
       }
       ```
  112. ### What are the features included in ivy preview?
       You can expect below features with Ivy preview,
       1. Generated code that is easier to read and debug at runtime